Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbReplicaGroup/attachNode_en.md

 	Service name or port of node.

-* `options` ( *Object*, *Optional* )
+* `options` ( *Object*, *Required* )

     Can be the following options:

-    1. `KeepData` ( *Bool* ): Whether to keep the original data of the current node, default to be false.
+    1. `KeepData` ( *Bool* ): Whether to keep the original data of the new node.
+This option has no default value.
+User should specify its value explicitly.

 **Note:**

+1. The field `KeepData` in the `options` must be specified explicitly.
+For it will determine if the data of the new node still be kept or not.
+So, be careful.
-1. Never open KeepData if the node does not originally belong to the current group.
+2. It's better to set `KeepData` to be `false` if the new node does not originally belong to the current group.
-2. Nodes in the node configuration file where roles are specified as catalogs can only be added to the catalog group; nodes whose roles are specified as data can only be added to data groups.
+3. Nodes in the node configuration file where roles are specified as `catalog` can only be added to the catalog group; nodes whose roles are specified as `data` can only be added to data groups.

 ##RETURN VALUE##